More accurate gravitational wave backgrounds from cosmic strings: Introduction

 \section{Introduction}

 The dawn of the era of gravitational wave astronomy for both transient and background signals~\cite{PhysRevLett.116.061102,NANOGrav:2023gor,Antoniadis:2023rey,Reardon:2023gzh,Xu:2023wog} has increased the need for precise templates for gravitational wave sources.
 Currently-operating gravitational wave detectors require them for performing searches as well as subtracting out confusion noise to more precisely measure other signals.
 Future detectors need them for planning their data collection and analysis pipelines, as well as predicting what sort of physics they'll be able to measure or constrain.
 The more precise these templates are, the better science can be done; while most potential gravitational-wave sources have well-developed predictions for their signals, not all of the details are filled in.
 In the case of cosmic strings, the effect of gravitational self-interactions, or \emph{backreaction}, on the loop gravitational wave signals has only been accounted for in toy models~\cite{Blanco-Pillado:2017oxo,Blanco-Pillado:2021ygr}.
 In this work, we will present the gravitational-wave background (GWB) of a cosmic string network accounting for backreaction with accurate numerical methods.
+These methods describe the time-dependent behavior of the power radiated into gravitational waves by mode, an improvement over toy models which assume a smoothed loop's power is fixed over the course of its lifetime.